awslabs/data-solutions-framework-on-aws/framework/API.md

 The S3 location where the entry point is saved in S3.

-You pass this location to your Spark job.
+You can pass this location to your Spark job.

 ---